PeterBengtson/control-tower-log-aggregator/README.md

 Take a look at the Parameters section in `template.yaml` for an explanation of the parameters.
 Using a common destination bucket is strongly recommended as this provides the cleanest structure.
 It also allows the application to create a bucket configured for the purpose of optimising long-term storage from a cost perspective.

-Before you begin, I strongly recommend you to clean up your existing log buckets as much as possible.
+Before you begin, I strongly recommend you to clean up your existing log buckets.
 This application processes log files from the previous day only, which means that files older than that will remain where and as they are.
 You need to decide what to do with them if you have legal requirements to keep them.